signalogic/SigSRF_SDK/mediaTest_readme.md

 in the above example the merge_testing_config_amrwb config file is used to define a session with bidirectional packet flow, transcoding, and stream group merging.

+### Input Reuse

+The -nN command line option can be used to specify input reuse, where N indicates the number of times each stream found within input packet flow should be reused.
+Inputs are reused by slightly modifying UDP port and SSRC values to avoid session duplication (look for "nReuseInputs" in  <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a>).
+When running mediaTest for high capacity thread testing, this option can be combined with an -Emode option (see [Execution Mode](#user-content-executionmode) command line examples below).

 <a name="CommandLineRepeat"></a>
 ### Repeat